AvneeshSarwate/oscClapHost/README.md

 # OSC CLAP Host

 A CLI CLAP audio plugin host that receives OSC messages for note and parameter control.
+Allows modulation of an arbitrary number of parameters per-note, as defined by the Clap standard (and the plugin used)

 ## Features